 The Individualized Medicine Clinic today offers two services for patients:

 - Advanced cancer.
-This service is for people with advanced, metastatic cancer who have exhausted all treatment options that have proven survival benefits.
-Whole-genome sequencing or whole-exome sequencing of their normal DNA and tumor DNA may be used to identify genetic alterations (mutations) that are causing the cancer or complicating it.
+This service is for patients with advanced cancer who have exhausted all treatment options that have proven survival benefits.
+Whole-exome sequencing of their normal DNA and tumor DNA may be used to identify genetic alterations (mutations) that are causing or expanding the cancer.
 This information is then used to find available treatments that can target those mutations.

 Rare and undiagnosed diseases.
-This service is for people who have a possible genetic condition and have undergone previous genetic testing, but still have not received a clear diagnosis.
-These are sometimes known as "diagnostic odyssey" cases.
+This service is for patients who have a possible genetic condition and have undergone previous single-gene based genetic testing, but still have not received a clear diagnosis.
+These patients are sometimes known as "diagnostic odyssey" cases.

-This includes patients with an early-onset disease or a syndromic disease of unknown etiology, as well as those whose family history suggests their condition has a genetic basis.
-Whole-genome sequencing or whole-exome sequencing may be used to discover the genetic alterations that contribute to disease development or might influence treatment.
+This includes patients with an early-onset disease or a syndromic disease of unknown etiology, as well as those whose family history suggests their condition is inherited.
+Whole-exome sequencing may be used to discover the genetic alterations that contribute to disease development or might influence treatment.

 Hereditary Colon Cancer Test